Step 1: Plan Your Business Idea

 Don’t worry, the red-tape ride is almost over.
 South Dakota may have more shoreline than Florida thanks in large part to Lake Oahe, but aside from Native American Indian Reservation (tribal) issues and basic state/federal requirements, most small to medium-sized brands who want to be located among the free-roaming bison have little to fret about.

-Good news is that thanks to the smaller populations in cities, the stargazing is pretty much awesome wherever you settle.
-Well, except maybe the downtown areas of Sioux Falls.
-But most cities like Aberdeen, Brookings, Watertown or Rapid City are gorgeous slices of heaven in the heart of America with all the modern accoutrements for modern business.
+No matter where you choose to setup shop in South Dakota, it will have a big impact on your business.
+Most cities like Aberdeen, Brookings, Watertown or Rapid City are gorgeous slices of heaven in the heart of America with all the modern accoutrements for modern business.

 Take Action: We know picking a spot can be tough if it doesn’t somehow happen naturally through your personal/professional networks.
 If you’d like to brush up on everything that goes into making this decision, refer to our friendly guide on How to Choose the Perfect Location.

-To be frank, outside more conventional means (like where you choose to bank) once your brand reaches the point you need serious funding online options will become more and more viable.
+To be frank, outside more conventional means (like where you choose to bank) once your brand reaches the point you may need serious funding online options will become more and more viable.
 Social lending and CrowdFunding are two very serious paths to consider which are growing in popularity by the second, especially for small businesses.
-Keep in mind their state motto’s “Under God The People Rule.”

 Take Action: The email course we mentioned in Step 1 really comes in handy here because planning and finances go together like mashed potatoes and wrestling.
 You can also browse our guide on How to Finance a Business to start generating ideas.

 Take Action: What kinds of incentives does your niche respond to?
 What incentives lower your customer/lead acquisition costs?
-And finally, what are your personal marketing strengths as the biz-owner?
+And finally, what are your personal marketing strengths as the business owner?
 These are critical questions to consider during this first leg of the journey.

 In essence, the final step has to do with where you put your focus in terms of ongoing education and keeping yourself motivated through the rougher times of being in business.
 It's not all circuses and candy and who you lend your ear to matters.
-Consider Startup Savant as a reliable resource and place to turn for insight from fellow change-makers.
+Consider Startup Savant as a reliable resource and place to turn for insight from fellow entrepreneurs pursuing their goals today.